defagos/defagos.github.io/_drafts/understanding_swiftui_layout_behaviors.md

 - A composed view with hugging behavior in some direction provides its child with a fixed content proposal in this direction.
 - A composed view with expanding behavior in some direction provides its child with the maximal content proposal it can afford in this direction.
-- A composed view with hugging behavior in some direction transparently adopts the behavior of its child in the same direction.
+- A composed view with neutral behavior in some direction transparently adopts the behavior of its child in the same direction.

 SwiftUI makes extensive use of decorators for defining modifiers.
 Each modifier has an associated private composed view wrapper, returned as an opaque type from the view modifier.
-Modifiers are therefore mostly sugar, nothing more, and include iconic examples like `View/frame(width:height:)` or `View/aspectRatio(_:contentMode:)`.
+Modifiers are therefore syntactic sugar, including iconic examples like `View/frame(width:height:)` or `View/aspectRatio(_:contentMode:)`.

 ## Determining the Intrinsic Sizing Behavior of a View